justkahdri/ADOMI/README.md

 # ADOMI
- Analysis of Data Obtained by a Measurement Instrument
+ Analysis of Data Obtained by a Measurement Instrument (ECM)

+ Made for Python Intensive Course in ITBA (Buenos Aires Technological Institute)